Progressive employers understand why gender equality in the workplace is key

 A diverse workplace is self-reinforcing.
 If women and minority groups feel welcomed in a workplace, that workplace will attract further candidates who can make their own unique and value-adding contributions to the company.

-More employers realise that inflexible working environments are driving away talented women from their companies who need to balance careers with family care.
+More employers realize that inflexible working environments are driving away talented women from their companies who need to balance careers with family care.
 Employers are therefore coming up with solutions that include job sharing, part-time jobs, remote working, affordable childcare, paid family leave, and flexible start and end times.

 Companies are also striving to close the gender pay gap by empowering women to speak out against unequal pay, making women more aware of higher-paid roles, pushing against the damaging stereotype of gendered jobs – and, of course, by simply paying women fairly.